Taronga Zoo: The Roar and Snore Experience

 - Dine in style at our delicious buffet dinner and breakfast

-- Experience an exclusive Taronga Zoo night safari led by passionate keepers and guides
+- Experience an exclusive Taronga Zoo roar and snore night safari led by passionate keepers and guides

 - Unwind in our comfortable safari-style tents, listening to the sounds of Taronga Zoo at night